kevintatou/idela_API/README.md

 ```
 Gets all objects from 'collection' named 'node' in the database
 where field name is 'name' and has the value of 'liam' and also
-where field name is 'tags' and has the value of 'liamtag'.
+where field name is 'tags' and has the value of 'LiamTag'.
 ```
 ***Unlimited amount of filters allowed***
 ### Post Requests